aws/aws-cdk/packages/aws-cdk-docs/src/concepts.rst

 construct from the root of the tree.

 Note that the name of a construct does not directly map onto the physical name of the resource when it is created!
-If you have a bucket or table that you want to give a concrete name, then specify the desired name using use the appropriate property, such as ``bucketName`` or ``tableName``.
+If you want to give a physical name to a bucket or table, specify the physical name using use the appropriate property, such as ``bucketName`` or ``tableName``.
 Example:

 .. code-block:: js